Accelerating Quadratic Transform and WMMSE: Extension to Other FP Problems

-\begin{remark} In the above example, we treat each $\mu_j(1+t_j)$ in \eqref{example:h} as the weight of the ratio $\hat M_i(\underline\bx)$, and then applying the conventional quadratic transform gives rise to the WMMSE algorithm \cite{cioffi_WMMSE,Shi_WMMSE}.
-Alternatively, we could have let $\hat M_i(\underline\bx)$ absorb $\mu_i(1+t_i)$ and then treat $\mu_i(1+t_i)\hat M_i(\underline\bx)$ as the ratio term with weight one; \cite{shen2018fractional2} shows the above type of ratio term is more suited for the discrete FP solving.
+\begin{remark} For the log-ratio case, we treat each $\mu_j(1+\gamma_j)$ in \eqref{example:h} as the weight of the ratio $\hat M_i(\underline\bx)$, and then applying the conventional quadratic transform recovers the WMMSE algorithm \cite{cioffi_WMMSE,Shi_WMMSE}.
+Alternatively, we could have let $\hat M_i(\underline\bx)$ absorb $\mu_i(1+\gamma_i)$ and then treat $\mu_i(1+\gamma_i)\hat M_i(\underline\bx)$ as the ratio term with weight one; \cite{shen2018fractional2} shows the above type of ratio term is more suited for the discrete FP solving.
 In fact, there are infinitely many ways of deciding which part is the ratio term and which part is the weight.
 The resulting quadratic transform method can be accelerated as in Algorithm \ref{algorithm:EQT}, regardless. \end{remark}